jbush001/NyuziProcessor/tools/emulator/README.md

 | -c   |  size                     | Total amount of memory |
 | -r   |  instructions             | Screen refresh rate, number of instructions to execute between screen updates |

-Numeric arguments are treated as decimal unless they are prefixed with '0x', in which case they are assumed to be hexadecimal.
+The simulator assumes numeric arguments are decimals unless they are prefixed with '0x', in which case it interprets them hexadecimal.

-A few other notes:
+Other notes:

-- Printfs from the emulated software will be written to standard out (via the virtual UART register)
+- Printfs from the emulated software will be written to the emulator standard out (via the virtual UART register)
 - Memory starts at address 0.
 The emulator loads the memory image file (in the hexadecimal format that the Verilog $readmemh task uses) passed on the command line.
 It starts execution at address 0.
 The elf2hex utility, included